giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/offer-cleaning.md

 It is also possible to target specific offer IDs in the [offer list](./offer-list.md).
 This is called **Offer Cleaning**.

 :::info
+[Is this still true?
+I'm thinking to remove that banner since the intent with `clean` is different?]

-Offer sniping can be used by off-chain bots and price aggregators to build their own optimized market order, targeting for instance offers with a higher volume or less gas requirements in order to optimize the gas cost of filling the order.
+Offer cleaning can be used by off-chain bots and price aggregators to build their own optimized market order, targeting for instance offers with a higher volume or less gas requirements in order to optimize the gas cost of filling the order.

 :::

 !!!
-[Revert strings, Soly and JS TBD] !!!
+[Revert strings and Soly TBD] !!!

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';